Christina Liew: Political career

 In 1986, Christina stood as a United Sabah Party (PBS) candidate in the Tawau parliamentary seat but lost.
 After nine years with the party, she left before joining Malaysian Chinese Association (MCA) in 1995 and became the party State Women chief for Sabah until her resignation in January 1999.
 Due to her frustration with the detention of People's Justice Party (PKR) activists under the Internal Security Act, she then joined PKR in 2002.
 In 2013, Christina was appointed as the Deputy Chairman of Sabah State PKR.
 She is also the State Assemblywomen for Api Api for the state of Sabah.
 In 2017, she was appointed as the Pakatan Harapan (PH) state chief for Sabah.

 1986 general election

 In the 1986 election, PBS fielded her in the Tawau parliamentary against Democratic Action Party (DAP) candidate Samson Chin Chee Tsu but she lost.

 2002 general by-election

 Following the disqualification of Yong Teck Lee as Gaya member of parliament and Likas assemblyman since September 2002 due to being found guilty of corruption according to the Election Offences Act 1954, a by-election was held in that year with Christina contesting the election under PKR party.
-The seat was however regained by Yong party of Sabah Progressive Party (SAPP) with Liew Teck Chan won the seat while Christina came in third place.
+The seat was however regained by Yong's Sabah Progressive Party (SAPP) with Liew Teck Chan won the seat while Christina came in third place.